tldr-pages/tldr/pages/common/nnn.md

 # nnn

-> Interactive terminal file manager and disk usage nalyzer.
+> Interactive terminal file manager and disk usage analyzer.
 > More information: <https://github.com/jarun/nnn>.

 - Open the current directory (or specify one as the first argument):

 `nnn`

-- Open an existing bookmark:
+- Open an existing bookmark (defined in the `NNN_BMS` environment variable):

 `nnn -b {{bookmark_name}}`